Tura Satana: Personal life

 Satana claimed to have dated Elvis Presley but turned down his marriage proposal, although she kept the ring.
-For years, her daughter Lani believed her birth father was singer Tony Bennett; but DNA testing revealed the father was actually comedian Marty Allen.
+For years her daughter Kalani believed her birth father was singer Tony Bennett, but DNA testing revealed the father was actually comedian Marty Allen.

 Death

 Satana died on February 4, 2011, in Reno, Nevada, and was survived by her daughters, Kalani and Jade, and her sisters, Pamela and Kim.
 Her long-time manager, Siouxzan Perry, gave the cause of death as heart failure.